Olivert75/personal_project/README.md

 #### 2. ACQUIRE
 - [x]  Create .gitignore
 - [x]  Create wrangle.py module
-- [x]  Store functions needed to acquire the dataset
+- [x]  Store functions needed to acquire the dataset from kaggle
 - [x]  Ensure all imports needed to run the functions are inside the wrangle.py document
 - [x]  Using Jupyter Notebook
      - [x] Run all required imports